outreachy/website/docs/privacy-policy.md

     * (optional) your GitLab user profile URL;
     * (optional) your blog URL and RSS feed URL;
     * (optional) your Twitter user profile URL;
+* any information that Outreachy collects from people who volunteer for informal career chats with Outreachy interns:
+    * (optional) your employer;
+    * (optional) your relationship to Outreachy and Outreachy participation history;
+    * (optional) open source communities you participate in;
+    * (optional) open source roles you are paid to work on;
+    * (optional) open source roles you volunteer for;

 Publicly Available Personal Data
 ===